YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 results will occur when you least expect them).
 Therefore, Go application code should only call the YottaDB API exposed in this `Programming in Go`_ section.

+Goroutines in a process are dynamically mapped by the Go implementation to run on threads within that process.
+Since YottaDB resources are held by the process rather than by the thread or the Goroutine, refer to the `Threads`_ discussion about the need for applications to avoid race conditions when accessing YottaDB resources.

 --------------------
 GenYDBGlueRoutine.sh